openhab/openhab-addons/bundles/org.openhab.binding.radiobrowser/README.md

 # Radio Browser Binding

-Radio Browser is a community driven database of internet radio and TV stations, that has an open API that is `free for ALL` to use and has multiple servers to ensure up time is high.
+Radio Browser is a community driven database of internet radio and TV stations, that has an open API that is free for all to use and has multiple servers to ensure up time is high.
 With this binding you can use their database of more than 45,000 stations to apply filters and quickly find internet radio streams that interest you.

 ## Supported Things